pyQode/pyqode.python/README.rst

 License
 -------

-PCEF is licensed under the LGPL v3.
+pyQode is licensed under the LGPL v3.

 Requirements
 ------------

-pcef-python depends on the following libraries:
+pyqode-python depends on the following libraries:

- - pcef-core
+ - pyqode-core
  - jedi
  - pep8
  - pyflakes